ElektryonUK/stralixhost/INSTRUCTIONS.md

 - **Code comments** - Complex logic explanation
 - **API documentation** - When backend is implemented

+Additionally:
+- **README technology banner** - Always keep a "Technologies" section at the very top of README listing all currently used tools/libraries.
+Update it whenever a new technology is introduced.
+- **License tag** - README must include `license: proprietary` in the License section.

 ### 6. BEST PRACTICES TO FOLLOW

 #### File Organization